-Ph.D. student Nicholas Tuschak Basinger has been called a Renaissance man, and in NC State’s Department of Horticultural Science, he is making his mark.
+Ph.D. student Nicholas Tuschak Basinger has been called a Renaissance man.
+In NC State’s Department of Horticultural Science, he is making his mark.

 Basinger earned a bachelor’s degree in health and exercise science from Furman University and had plans to study physical therapy in graduate school.
 Instead, after a couple of on-farm internships – plus some soul searching and school searching – he decided to come to NC State for graduate school.

 For his master’s degree, he studied the effect of vegetation-free strip width in blackberry and winegrape production.
 Now, he’s working on a Ph.D., researching crop and weed interactions and remote sensing for weed detection and discrimination in agriculture.

 Looking back, agriculture has been a common thread in many of my life experiences.
 Between my grandparents’ farm, my parents’ garden, involvement with a campus farm in college and organizing the implementation of community gardens in Nicaragua, I think it’s incredible that agriculture wasn’t my original path.

 To celebrate graduating from Furman, I took to the Appalachian Trail, hiking from Maine to Georgia in the summer of 2009.
 Once I returned, I had come to terms with the fact that I didn’t want to be a physical therapist, and needed to find a new direction.
 On the suggestion of a college friend, I took a farming internship on a small organic farm in Western North Carolina in 2010 and then did a second season on a biodynamic farm with my now wife, Grace Tuschak, in 2011.

 These two seasons were formative: I had known for some time that I wanted to go back to school for an upper-level degree, and after my internship experiences, I wanted to work with small fruit.
 I searched all over the East Coast looking for opportunities and was fortunate to find Drs.
 Katie Jennings and David Monks here at NC State.